IKEDAI1014/plot-input-latency/README.md

    - (in Optional Features, you have to check tcl/tk and IDLE to install tkinter module)
 2. Run the below in CMD to install the required modules.
    - `pip install pandas seaborn matplotlib msvc-runtime`
-   - (if you installed Microsoft Visual C++ Redistributable Package, you dont need msvc-runtime.)
+   - (if you installed Microsoft Visual C++ Redistributable Package, you dont need msvc-runtime module.)
 3. run python file and select csv files.
 4. Enter GraphTitle and TestSetup,TestInfo.(if you left blank, it will be omitted)
 5. Plot image is in outputs folder.